UX Design

 Redesigning Existing Workflows -

-single cart w/ alert interruption muti carts w/ clean tags
+Shopping cart: single cart w/ alert interruption muti carts w/ clean tags.

 Enabling New Workflows -